-Say goodbye to boring tofu, there is another winner in town: stuffed tofu!
+Say goodbye to boring tofu.
+There is another winner in town: stuffed tofu!
 Introducing Stuffed Tofu in Spicy Tomato Sauce!

-Here is another Vietnamese-inspired recipe, it consists of tofu that is stuffed with mushrooms, carrots, bell pepper, and served in a sweet and spicy tomato sauce.
+Here is another Vietnamese-inspired recipe.
+It consists of tofu that is stuffed with mushrooms, carrots, and bell pepper and served in a sweet and spicy tomato sauce.
 It’s SUPER good and definitely different from baked or sautéed tofu!

-The recipe starts with the tofu that is carved out as you can see below.
-Then, the tofu is mashed and mixed with finely diced mushrooms (I went with shiitakes), carrots, red bell pepper, as well as soy sauce and coconut sugar to season it.
+The recipe starts with the carved-out tofu, as you can see in the photo below.
+Then, we mash the tofu and mix it with finely diced mushrooms (I went with shiitakes), carrots, red bell pepper, as well as soy sauce and coconut sugar to season it.

 Next, you want to fill the tofu pouches tightly with the tofu filling.
 If you want the tofu to be slightly crispy on the outside, I recommend you shallow-fry it for a few minutes before making the tomato sauce.